ARS-SWRC/swrc_photoscan_ua_hpc/README.md

 command-line where Secure Shell (SSH) is installed.
 The main reasons behind running these tests from Storm server are:

-1. Photoscan license available in Storm
+1. PhotoScan license available in Storm
 2. X-Window configuration is already set for all users in Storm.
 3. Other software (e.g. SSH tools, Cisco VPN) already available for every user in Storm (ssh,ssh-keygen, ssh-copy-id, sshfs,etc.).